tlverse/causalglm/README.md

 `E[CATE(W)|Z, A=1] = beta^T V(Z)`
 then robustCausalGLM wil actually return estimates of the above beta (if the model is incorrect it can still be viewed as a working model approximation).

-### Robust nonparametric inference for the conditional TSM
+### Robust nonparametric inference for the conditional TSM (conditional treatment-specific mean)
 This method is useful for assessing heterogeniety in the average outcome across all individuals for a given treatment intervention.

 Let V be the random vector obtained by applying the user-specified formula mapping to W.